nsrau/azure-docs.it-it/articles/dns/dns-getstarted-create-recordset.md

 <properties
-   pageTitle="Creare record e set di record per una zona DNS con PowerShell | Microsoft Azure" description="Come creare i record host per DNS di Azure.
-Configurare i set di record e i record usando PowerShell" services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor=""/>
+   pageTitle="Create a record set and records for a DNS zone using PowerShell | Microsoft Azure" description="How to create host records for Azure DNS.Setting up record sets and records using PowerShell" services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>